opengeometry/NOTES/beagleboneblack/README.md

 sudo ./send_line.sh arg...
 ```
 will send the string arguments, separated by a space and terminated by newline.
-It's as though you typed the strings yourself on a real keyboard.
+It's as though you typed the strings on a real keyboard.

 It sources `send_funtions.sh` which is rewrite of original Python2 script
 [udeckHid.py](https://github.com/ppolstra/UDeck/blob/master/udeckHid.py)